AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/developer/code-structure/index.rst

-Code Structure in URBAN-SIM
+Code Structure in UrbanVerse
 ===========================

-URBAN-SIM is organized to support extensibility, debugging, and algorithmic innovation.
+UrbanVerse is organized to support extensibility, debugging, and algorithmic innovation.
 This section introduces core components of the codebase and their intended roles in the simulation and learning pipeline.

 .. toctree::